The Best Flexible Filament Brands

 The new shape will set as if it had been printed that way.
 This makes it an ideal plastic for creating prosthetics and customized medical appliances.

 The second is called PCTPE, which is a blend of a super flexible Nylon and TPE.
 The reason they chose to make this blend basically has to do with the fact that TPE by itself is flexible but not very strong.

 By adding a flexible Nylon polycarbonate to the mix, PCTPE gains the durability and smooth texture of Nylon while maintaining the flexibility of TPE.
 It’s a perfect filament for printing phone cases, prosthetics, costume parts and even, if you can believe it, rubber duckies.
 Talk about a win win!

 Like every other filament that ColorFabb makes, ColorFabb nGen Flex is one of the best flexible filaments in the world.
 ColorFabb partnered up with Eastman Chemicals and used their Amphora polymer in nGen Flex.

 That technically makes this nGen a semi-flexible material due the fact that it includes co-polyesters for added strength and durability.
 But that also makes it a fantastic choice for prosthetics, rubber shoes, and squeaky toys for your dog.

 The price of ColorFabb filaments is usually higher than other brands simply because they are such high quality.
 Each spool costs around twice as much as a regular spool of PLA.
 But hey, the best costs money.

 But together, they will meet most, if not all, of your printing needs.
 If you can’t find what you are looking for in this list, then check out some more generic brands of good flexible filaments, like MakerBot, eSUN, SainSmart and Hatchbox.
-You can find them on Amazon here.
+You can find them here.